jwcho1221/Flight-Delay-Prediction/LabGuide300.md

 ![](./images/300/Picture300-32.png)

--   Complete all the required fields in the wizard as described in the table below and Save the connection.
-Note that you need the ADW instance **Wallet** in order to be able to complete these fields (similar to connecting the SQL Developer to the ADW instance).
+-   Complete all the required fields in the wizard and Save the connection.
+Note that you need the ADW instance **Wallet** in order to be able to complete these fields.
 Please refer to the instruction in **Lab100** for accessing the **Wallet**.

 -   You should fill the following connection fields, then click **Save**: